ccbogel/QualCoder/README.md

 If not already there, move to the same drive letter e.g. C: then type:

 `py -m qualcoder`

+Or if using venv (recommended):

+At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder release folder), then type:
+`source qualcoder/bin/activate`

+Then type
+`qualcoder`

 Alternately, run by double-click.
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.